MDHetrick/bikesharing/README.md

 Some visualizations were created using the original csv file, but the majority of the visualizations were created using a file transformed using the following file: [NYC_CitiBike_Challenge.ipynb](https://github.com/MDHetrick/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb)

-All visualizations were created with tableau public and the story can be found at the following website: [CitibikeAnalysis](https://public.tableau.com/app/profile/melea.hetrick/viz/bikesharing_16493796263470/CitibikeAnalysis)
+All visualizations were created with tableau public and the story can be found at the following link: [Citibike Analysis](https://public.tableau.com/app/profile/melea.hetrick/viz/bikesharing_16493796263470/CitibikeAnalysis) /  [Citibike Analysis Alternate link](https://public.tableau.com/views/bikesharing_16493796263470/CitibikeAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Results
 ### Checkout Times for Users